 Find out more about growing Oyster mushrooms here.

 Spray leaves with diluted milk or diluted whey to discourage powdery mildew

-Companion plant with herbs to increase yields, attract beneficials, and deter pests.
+Companion plant with herbs and flowers to increase yields, attract beneficials, and deter pests.

 Make a natural rooting hormone from willow cuttings